What external review decisions can the Tribunal make?

 If the Tribunal sends the decision back to us, it often gives us instructions on how to make the new decision.

-The Tribunal will give reasons for its decision.
-Most of the time, it will publish those reasons on the AustLII website .
+The Tribunal will give reasons for its decision and provide you with a written copy of the decision.
+Most of the time, it’ll publish those reasons on the AustLII website .

 Learn more about the types of decisions the Tribunal can make .